Heikki Silvennoinen

-Heikki Johannes Silvennoinen (born 27 April 1954) is a Finnish musician and an actor.
-He was a guitarist and a songwriter in several notable Finnish bands in the 1970s and 1980s, and has also recorded solo albums.
-He is best known in Finland as a member of comedy group Kummeli, which started a television show in 1991.
+Heikki Johannes Silvennoinen (27 April 1954 – 18 December 2024) was a Finnish musician and an actor.
+He was a guitarist and a songwriter in several notable Finnish bands of the 1970s and 1980s, and also recorded solo albums.
+He was best known in Finland as a member of the comedy troupe Kummeli, whose eponymous television show debuted in 1991.

-Silvennoinen owns a production company named Pirkka-Hämeen Apina & Gorilla Oy ("Ape and gorilla of Pirkka-Häme Inc.").
-With his fellow comedian Timo Kahilainen he owns Porkkana Ryhmä Oy ("Carrot Group Inc."), which produces Kummeli's output.
+Silvennoinen ran a production company called Pirkka-Hämeen Apina & Gorilla Oy ("Ape and Gorilla of Pirkka-Häme Inc.").
+With his fellow comedian, Timo Kahilainen, he owned Porkkana Ryhmä Oy ("Carrot Group Inc."), responsible for Kummeli's output.

 Life and career

 Tabula Rasa

-Silvennoinen was born in Kiviapaja, Sääminki.
-As a young boy he admired the music of Eric Clapton, Cream and Jimi Hendrix.
+Silvennoinen was born in Kiviapaja, Sääminki on 27 April 1954.
+As a young boy he admired the music of Eric Clapton, B.B.
+King, Cream and Jimi Hendrix.
 He learned to play the guitar and formed a rock band called Tabula Rasa, one of the most important 1970s progressive rock bands in Finland.
 When the group released their debut album, Silvennoinen started to realize that music was likely to be his primary occupation.
 His later career has not been associated with progressive rock, but during the Tabula Rasa years he composed almost all the songs that the group recorded.
-After Tabula Rasa came to an end, Silvennoinen joined Juice Leskinen's band.
+After Tabula Rasa came to an end, Silvennoinen joined Mikko Alatalo's band.